zriyansh/signoz.io/docs/faqs/product.md

 ---
-id: faq
+id: product
+title: Product - FAQs
-title: Frequently Asked Questions
+description: Frequently Asked Questions About SigNoz

 ---

 ### I am looking for an application monitoring tool, is SigNoz an APM?

 SigNoz is a full-stack open source APM tool.
 It provides logs, metrics, and traces under a single dashboard.
 You can correlate these signals to debug performance issues quickly.
 SigNoz uses OpenTelemetry for instrumentation.
 OpenTelemetry is quietly becoming the world standard for instrumenting cloud-native applications.

-SigNoz is an [open source alternative](https://signoz.io/blog/open-source-datadog-alternative/) to traditional APMs like DataDog.
+SigNoz is an [open source alternative](https://signoz.io/blog/open-source-datadog-alternative/) to traditional SaaS APMs like DataDog.

 ### How is SigNoz different from Prometheus?